slk333/lib-ogame/README.md

 `lib-ogame` provides **functions** and **types** related to the original OGame browser game.

 > [!TIP]
 > Durations are expressed in seconds.
 Productions are expressed per second.
-The universe speed is assumed to be x1.

 ## costs